 - Dog taking medications other than flea/tick/heartworm preventatives

 - Dog taking certain dietary supplements

-All visits must take place at the Veterinary Teaching Hospital in Blacksburg, VA.
+All visits will take place at the Veterinary Teaching Hospital in Blacksburg, VA or as house calls.

 Participants will be asked to participate in:

 - Our routine breeding management program (The decision for a bitch being bred is independent of the study)

 - 9 separate visits throughout gestation and after whelping